Chapter 1 The Big (Bayesian) Picture

 Before we elaborate upon the Bayesian vs frequentist debate, take a quick quiz to assess your current inclinations.
-In doing so, try to abandon all of the rules that you might have learned in the past and just go with your gut.
+In doing so, try to abandon any rules that you might have learned in the past and just go with your gut.

 When flipping a fair coin, we say that ‘the probability of flipping Heads is 0.5.’
 How do you interpret this probability?